 So which is better?
 Milford Sound or Doubtful Sound.
-How do you chose?
+How do you choose?
 Which is the better space to visit in our beloved Fiordland?
 Which Fiordland cruise to choose?

 How can you not love Fiordland?